nanthakumaran-s/ETL-Pipeline/README.md

-# Tweets and news analysis using Python Kafka AWS and ELK Stack
+# ETL Pipeline for Tweets and News using Python, Kafka, AWS and ELK Stack

 ## Architecture of the application